 Keep in mind Organic is not necessarily sustainable of raised humanely.
 There is a Certified-Humane label you can look for on packages.
 As you can imagine it takes some research to learn about what sustainability means with animal food and the options available to you.
 This is part of why Local is best, since ideally you just ask the Farmer standing in front of you.
 The internet is also helpful, and it's worth investing a little time (-:

 beef, chicken, pork, eggs & fish.
 Here practices are vetted by the company or market.
 With a home-delivery service like Butcher Box or Farm to Table meat arrives frozen in a recyclable box.
 Meat and fish sold at the farmer’s markets are also sold frozen.
 This is actually super handy, making the meat available whenever you need it without having to worry about spoilage.
 Google tips on thawing frozen meat and you’ll always have dinner fixings at your fingertips.

 I add a 4-6 oz piece of salmon to a PTYD meal about 3 times a month.
 I look for either wild (because the diet of the wild salmon makes it richer in omega 3 fatty acids), or a responsibly farmed-raised salmon such as Verlasso.

 Similar to the wild salmon or grass-fed beef cw, the fat of grass-fed dairy is rich in omega 3s in a way grain-fed is not.
 Full-fat dairy is less processed, and the healthy fats help you feel satisfied with a smaller portion than a low-fat option that may use added sugar to compensate for the missing flavor of the fat that’s been removed.

-Since PTYD meals are already packed with plant-based protein, you‘ll want to re-balance your protein-veg ratio by adding an extra handful of greens or cooked veg.
+Since PTYD meals are already packed with plant-based protein like beans, whole grains, seeds and nuts, you‘ll want to re-balance your protein-veg ratio by adding an extra handful of greens or cooked veg.

 I wish you peace of mind, the spirit of adventure, and many delicious meals in the on-going experiment entitled: “what do I eat?”